RonFrancesca/PhraseSound/README.md

 $ jupyter notebook
 ```

-Follow the instructions appearing in the console regarding navigating your browser to the notebook
+Follow the instructions appearing in the console regarding navigating your browser to the notebook.

 ## Authors